StevenLong/DataRepresentationAndQueryingProject2015/README.md

 ###-- G00317230

 ##Introduction
-  This project provides the design and documentation for the dataset "Enrolments (full-time, part-time and remote) by Level, Field of Study (ISCED) and Gender" which covers the 2014/2015 academic year and can be found at http://www.hea.ie/node/1557.
+  This project provides the design and documentation for an API which allows easy access and organisation of the dataset "Enrolments (full-time, part-time and remote) by Level, Field of Study (ISCED) and Gender" which covers the 2014/2015 academic year and can be found at http://www.hea.ie/node/1557.

-  It should be noted that the dataset used here is used for example.
-This API can be applied to the dataset from any other year much to the same effect.
+  It should be noted that the dataset used here is used for example, and this API can be applied to the dataset from any other academic year much to the same effect.

 ##Dataset Overview
   This dataset contains data for all full-time, part-time and remote enrolments for Irish Universities, Colleges and Institutes of Technology, organised by gender of the applicant and the field of study to which they have enrolled.
 The dataset contains total number of enrolments for all Universities, Colleges and ITs, as well as totals for each individual University, College and IT.
 All of these totals are available as a male/female breakdown as well.
 The dataset was received in .xlsx (Microsoft Excel Open XML Document) format, and was downloaded from (http://www.hea.ie/node/1557).
+The dataset contains 3 tables, one for Universities, one for Colleges, and one for Institutes of Technology.
+Each row of the dataset represents a field to which students can enrol (for example, Honours Bachelor Degrees), or represents a total of a type of field (for example, total undergraduates), or grand total.
+Three columns are dedicated to each institute, one for male enrolments, one for female enrolments, and one for total enrolments.
+The last three columns are dedicated to the totals of the other columns, one for total male enrolments, one for total female enrolments, and one as a grand total for that row.

 ###Data types
-  The dataset contains 3 tables, one for Universities, one for Colleges, and one for Institutes of Technology.
-These tables contain roughly the same types of data.
+  The 3 tables contain roughly the same types of data.
 The data is broken down into enrolment numbers for each institute, and is then further broken down into male and female numbers.
 They can be represented as such:
   - *Institute*: the institute to which the data belongs.
     - ***Field of Study***: The field of study to which these enrolments belong.
       - **Male**: the number of enrolments by males for this field of study.